 - How will the school provide a safe environment for students on campus?

-- I am concerned whether children could be expected to practice the safety protocols at all times.
-What will the school do to reinforce safe behavior?
+- I worry whether children can be expected to practice the safety protocols at all times.
+How will the school positively encourage safe behavior?

 - What happens if a student/staff tests positive for COVID-19?

 - How will the school communicate with parents about positive cases in the class?

 - What is the definition of a close contact?